 The Advisory Board is a group of esteemed alumni who provide guidance, feedback and support to the Chapter’s Executive Committee and Board of Directors.
 Those on the board are accomplished alumni that have served in senior leadership roles in various industries and organizations.
 Some members may also have strong ties to the University or were previous presidents of the New York City Chapter.

 The Advisory Board meets 3-4 times per year (a combination of in-person meetings, conference calls and social gatherings) to provide ongoing feedback, input and expertise to chapter.
 By serving, our members also have the opportunity to build relationships with and network with other distinguished Penn Staters in the Greater New York City region.
-If you would like to nominate a distiguished alumus/alumae for inclusion on this board or have any questions, please contact us by clicking here.
+If you would like to nominate a distinguished alumus/alumae for inclusion on this board or have any questions, please contact the board's co-chairs by clicking here.

 Joshua K. Blair